Argonsama/argonsama/README.md

 3. Weevely is a stealthy PHP web shell tool that allows remote command execution and file management on a compromised server.
 It provides more structured control compared to basic webshells.

-4. Dns2tcp is a tunneling tool that transmits TCP traffic over DNS queries.
-It is typically used to bypass firewall restrictions by hiding communication within DNS traffic.

-5. Cryptcat is a modified version of Netcat that provides encrypted communication between systems.
+4. Cryptcat is a modified version of Netcat that provides encrypted communication between systems.
 It is often used to create secure backdoors or transfer data stealthily.

 **References**
 [1] Repository & Wiki: * Tomes, T. (2026).
 Recon-ng: A full-featured Web Reconnaissance framework written in Python.
 GitHub. https://github.com/lanmaster53/recon-ng